 DEPARTMENT COMMENTS: The department is NEUTRAL on the allocative aspects of the proposal and OPPOSED to the reduced season dates and bag limits.
 If the board wants to reduce the hunting season, the department suggests the board consider the dates of September 1-April 30 to align the dates with Arctic fox seasons in other units, and at minimum to amend the closure date to the last day of February to address leap year and align with other "end of February" dates in regulation.
 Arctic foxes are considered indigenous to the Pribilof Islands and were not part of the introductions conducted on other Unit 10 islands.
-Without number of harvested foxes, chronology, and sex of harvested foxes it is unknown if the proposal is adopted, the board should consider whether the regulations will continue to provide reasonable opportunity for subsistence uses.
+Without number of harvested foxes, chronology, and sex of harvested foxes it is unknown if the proposed changes to regulation will benefit the Pribilof Islands Arctic fox population.
+If the proposal is adopted, the board should consider whether the regulations will continue to provide reasonable opportunity for subsistence uses.